 I Wish I Knew This When I Was in College!

-Questions that were raised during this month's chat focused on topics related to borrowing for college, budgeting, and understanding what happens when a credit card is opened.
-As a relatively new college graduate (read: in the last decade), most of the discussion was pertinent to my day-to-day life, and I often found myself thinking "I wish I had known about this when I was in college!"
-In case you missed it, I have collected some great bits of information from our chat:
+At MEFA, we often get questions related to borrowing for college, budgeting, and understanding what happens when a credit card is opened.
+As a relatively new college graduate (read: in the last decade), I have found myself thinking "I wish I had known about this when I was in college!"
+Here are some of the common questions we get, and their answers.

 What should I have in mind as I consider using student loans to help pay my college costs?